jeffmvr/mangle-vpn/README.md

 to be added in the future.
 - [x] Add web-based initial setup
 - [ ] Support LDAP authentication
-- [ ] Support local DB authentication
+- [x] Support local DB authentication
 - [x] Add checking and updating application from Admin UI
 - [x] Support setting specific operations (instead of all settings at once)
 - [ ] REST API for developer consumption
 - [x] Update application from web UI
 - [ ] Automate the configuration and use of Let's Encrypt from web UI
 - [x] Add license
+- [ ] Move users to new group upon deletion of existing group